berick/marcutil-rs/README.md

 ## About

-MARC Library for translating to/from MARC XML and MARC Breaker.
+MARC Library for translating to/from MARC XML, MARC Breaker, and Binary MARC.

 ## Data Validation